If you want to get real results from SEO you’re going to need to arm yourself with the best tools.

 You’ll have to forgive the name.
 And, what this tool loses in name-creativity, it makes up for in keyword research.

-Keyword S****** Pro helps you find thousands of long tail keywords, for free, in just a few clicks of a button.
+Keyword S****** helps you find thousands of long tail keywords, for free, in just a few clicks of a button

 This is a quick and effective tool, giving you hundreds and thousands of results in the time it takes to make a coffee.
-All you have to do is find the keywords that fit your content the best.
+All you have to do is find the keywords that fit your content and appeal to your customers the best.
+It will take time to click through all the terms but this keyword tool is not one to be missed!

 “I’m big into keyword research.
 For this I need a quick and cheap way of gathering vast amounts of keyword ideas.
 So, I use Keyword S****** (pardon the name, it’s a bit rude).